rgulle4/scheme-interpreter/README.md

 - the I/O functions `read`, `write`, `display`, `newline` (without the optional _port_ argument);
 - the functions `eval`, `apply`, and `interaction-environment`.

-This should be built on top of [scheme-pp](https://github.com/rgulle4/scheme-pp).
+This is built on top of working pretty-printer libraries `SPP.{dll,netmodule}`.

-The parse trees from that project should be used as the internal data structure for lists.
+The parse trees from `SPP` should be used as the internal data structure for lists.
 The arithmetic and list operations would then be simply implemented by the appropriate C# operations on parse trees.

 The following built-in Scheme functions should call parts of this